isomerpages/moe-yuhuapri/_yuhualite-experience/Programme for Active Learning.md

 The PAL Dance Programme for Primary 1 allows students to physically explore and gain insights to various forms of dances around the world.

-The PAL Music Programme for Primary 2 allows pupils to embark on a musical adventure as they try out different musical instruments like kompang, xylophones, hand bells among others.
+The PAL Music Programme for Primary 2 allows students to embark on a musical adventure as they try out different musical instruments like kompang, xylophones, hand bells among others.

 <img src="/images/pal1.png"
      style="width:200%">